gradel/django-generic-bookmarks/doc/index.rst

 This application provides bookmarks management functionality to a Django project.

-For instance, using bookmarks, users can store their favourites contents, or items they follow, or topics they like or dislike.
+For instance, using bookmarks, users can store their favourite contents, or items they follow, or topics they like or dislike.

 A bookmark connects users to Django contents in a generic way, without